protontypes/open-sustainable-technology/README.md

 - [remind](https://github.com/pik-piam/remind) - A numerical model that represents the future evolution of the world economies with a special focus on the development of the energy sector and the implications for our world climate.
 - [mrremind](https://github.com/pik-piam/mrremind) - MadRat REMIND Input Data Package.
 - [edgeTransport](https://github.com/pik-piam/edgeTransport) - Prepare EDGE Transport Data for the REMIND model.
+- [META 2021](https://github.com/openmodels/META-2021) - Advanced integrated assessment model (SC-IAM), designed as a model-based meta-analysis of the effects of tipping points on the social cost of carbon.

 ## Natural Resources